Sealcoating

 Commercial sealcoating is a planned maintenance investment, not an emergency expense.
 The properties that spend the least over time are the ones that maintain a regular cycle — sealcoating every 3 to 4 years, crack sealing every 2 to 3 years, and addressing problems before they become expensive repairs.

-A well-maintained 50,000-square-foot parking lot costs roughly $2,000 to $4,000 per year in ongoing maintenance.
-A neglected lot of the same size eventually needs a $75,000 to $150,000 mill-and-overlay or full-depth replacement.
-The math strongly favors proactive maintenance.
+A well-maintained parking lot costs a fraction per year in ongoing maintenance compared to what a neglected lot eventually costs for a full mill-and-overlay or full-depth replacement.
+The math strongly favors proactive maintenance — typically saving property owners several thousand dollars or more per year compared to deferred maintenance scenarios.

 For a commercial sealcoating bid tailored to your property, explore our commercial sealcoating services or contact us to schedule a site inspection.